 Phase out Russia

-After the nuclear power meeting, the EU countries are also holding a regular energy minister meeting where the phasing out of Russian energy is mainly discussed.
+After the nuclear power meeting, the EU countries also held a regular energy minister meeting where the phasing out of Russian energy was mainly discussed.

 Wiktor Nummelin/TT